Global Positioning System: Control segment

 The MCS can also access Satellite Control Network (SCN) ground antennas (for additional command and control capability) and NGA (National Geospatial-Intelligence Agency) monitor stations.
-The flight paths of the satellites are tracked by dedicated U.S. Space Force monitoring stations in Hawaii, Kwajalein Atoll, Ascension Island, Diego Garcia, Colorado Springs, Colorado and Cape Canaveral, along with shared NGA monitor stations operated in England, Argentina, Ecuador, Bahrain, Australia and Washington DC.
+The flight paths of the satellites are tracked by dedicated U.S. Space Force monitoring stations in Hawaii, Kwajalein Atoll, Ascension Island, Diego Garcia, Colorado Springs, Colorado and Cape Canaveral, Florida, along with shared NGA monitor stations operated in England, Argentina, Ecuador, Bahrain, Australia and Washington, DC.
 The tracking information is sent to the MCS at Schriever Space Force Base 25 km ESE of Colorado Springs, which is operated by the 2nd Space Operations Squadron (2 SOPS) of the U.S. Space Force.
 Then 2 SOPS contacts each GPS satellite regularly with a navigational update using dedicated or shared (AFSCN) ground antennas (GPS dedicated ground antennas are located at Kwajalein, Ascension Island, Diego Garcia, and Cape Canaveral).
 These updates synchronize the atomic clocks on board the satellites to within a few nanoseconds of each other, and adjust the ephemeris of each satellite's internal orbital model.
 The updates are created by a Kalman filter that uses inputs from the ground monitoring stations, space weather information, and various other inputs.

-Satellite maneuvers are not precise by GPS standards—so to change a satellite's orbit, the satellite must be marked unhealthy, so receivers don't use it.
-After the satellite maneuver, engineers track the new orbit from the ground, upload the new ephemeris, and mark the satellite healthy again.
+When a satellite's orbit is being adjusted, the satellite is marked unhealthy, so receivers do not use it.
+After the maneuver, engineers track the new orbit from the ground, upload the new ephemeris, and mark the satellite healthy again.
 The operation control segment (OCS) currently serves as the control segment of record.
 It provides the operational capability that supports GPS users and keeps the GPS operational and performing within specification.

-OCS successfully replaced the legacy 1970s-era mainframe computer at Schriever Air Force Base in September 2007.
+OCS replaced the 1970s-era mainframe computer at Schriever Air Force Base in September 2007.
 After installation, the system helped enable upgrades and provide a foundation for a new security architecture that supported U.S. armed forces.

 OCS will continue to be the ground control system of record until the new segment, Next Generation GPS Operation Control System (OCX), is fully developed and functional.
-The new capabilities provided by OCX will be the cornerstone for revolutionizing GPS's mission capabilities, enabling U.S. Space Force to greatly enhance GPS operational services to U.S. combat forces, civil partners and myriad domestic and international users.
+The U.S. Department of Defense has claimed that the new capabilities provided by OCX will be the cornerstone for enhancing GPS's mission capabilities, enabling U.S. Space Force to enhance GPS operational services to U.S. combat forces, civil partners and domestic and international users.
 The GPS OCX program also will reduce cost, schedule and technical risk.
 It is designed to provide 50% sustainment cost savings through efficient software architecture and Performance-Based Logistics.
-In addition, GPS OCX is expected to cost millions less than the cost to upgrade OCS while providing four times the capability.
+In addition, GPS OCX is expected to cost millions of dollars less than the cost to upgrade OCS while providing four times the capability.

-The GPS OCX program represents a critical part of GPS modernization and provides significant information assurance improvements over the current GPS OCS program.
+The GPS OCX program represents a critical part of GPS modernization and provides information assurance improvements over the current GPS OCS program.